 As a low-maintenance material, vinyl makes a good option for patio covers.
 Since it doesn’t tend to peel, rot or crack, it’s more durable than wood.
 Vinyl comes in limited colors, but you can’t paint it.
 This might make it difficult to obtain a color that matches your home.
 Vinyl also fades in time, and some people might say it looks cheap.
 It does make a good option for places in harsher climates and for those who don’t mind limited color choices.

-While wood, aluminum and vinyl are the traditional choices for patio covers, you have another option: alumawood.
+While wood, aluminum, and vinyl are the traditional choices for patio covers, you have another option: alumawood.
 This material has the beauty of wood but requires little maintenance.
 It can also withstand the elements, including termites.
 While it’s durable and tough, it does cost more than wood.
 Since it contains aluminum, it also conducts heat.